taranjeet/open-edx-proposals/oeps/oep-0025-proc-incremental-improvements.rst

 Who Can Work on INCR Tickets?
 -----------------------------

-Incremental Improvement tickets are appropriate for many kinds of developers, including (but not limited to):
+Incremental Improvement tickets are appropriate for many kinds of contributors, including (but not limited to):

 * Developers who have an idea for a larger Open edX contribution, and want to